aimxhaisse/gorobot/README.md

 ## What are these folders?

   * bin/ stores binaries once compiled (grobot and grocket)
-  * api/ stores sources of the go API (used by mods to dialog with gorobot)
+  * api/ stores sources of the go API (used by mods to dialog with grobot)
   * mods/ stores sources for modules (each module is a package, to run a module add it to the grocket)
   * grobot/ stores sources for the IRC robot
   * grocket/ stores sources for a launcher of modules